RobotLocomotion/drake/tools/wheel/README.rst

 There are a small number of dependencies for the the builder scripts to work that Drake itself does not require.
 In order to install these additional packages, run the ``setup/install_prereqs`` script with the ``--developer`` flag.
-The builder must also be able to write to ``/opt``, as this is where the build is performed.
+The builder must also be able to write to ``${HOME}``, as this is where the build is performed, and to ``/tmp``, as a redirect is created here so that build artifacts can be referenced via a known path.

 The script takes a single, required positional argument, which is used to specify the version with which the wheels should be tagged.
 The version number